alvdarmawan/elysrapor/README.md

 - Any student on the site but not in the report (or vice versa) is left blank / skipped and logged in `result_dir/Peringatan_Pencocokan.txt` instead of guessed at.

-## Known limitations / things to revisit

-- CP column count in the output is based on how many `Nilai N` headers exist in the input sheet (currently 8), not how many a class actually fills in.
-- Name matching for the CSV filler is exact after normalizing case/whitespace — nicknames or differently-spelled names won't match automatically.
-- School name, subject, semester, and teacher name are left blank in the output layout; fill in `CONFIG` at the top of `na_report.py` if you want them hardcoded.